AaronWatters/array_gizmos/README.md

 The
 <a href="https://github.com/AaronWatters/array_gizmos/blob/main/notebooks/comparing%20labels%20and%20microscopy%20images.ipynb">
-comparing labels and microscopy images.ipynb
+notebooks/comparing labels and microscopy images.ipynb
 </a> notebook demonstrates how to load volume arrays into the viewer and start the viewer in a notebook,

 The